heinwessels/factorio-better-victory-screen/readme.md

 A better victory screen that places the focus on automation, and not combat.

-You can view the victory screen at any time by typing the command `/show-victory-screen`.
+If enabled in settings you can view the victory screen at any time by typing the command `/show-victory-screen`.
+This is disabled by default.

 # Compatibility